axonivy-market/doc-factory/doc-factory-doc/source/index.rst

    The DocFactory currently bundles the modules aspose-words, aspose-cells, aspose-pdf, aspose-slides.
-There are additional Aspose modules such as aspose-barcode, aspose-ocr, aspose-diagram, that you can use in Axon Ivy.
+There are additional Aspose modules such as aspose-barcode, aspose-ocr, aspose-diagram, that you can use in |ivy|.
 You have to add these modules from the `Aspose repository
-   <https://repository.aspose.com/repo/com/aspose/>`_ to your ivy project and
+   <https://repository.aspose.com/repo/com/aspose/>`_ to your |ivy| project and
    call the Java API.
 You can find the complete documentation on the Aspose website at `Aspose <https://www.aspose.com>`_.